 We will be in a lecture hall of entrepreneurship students at Fresno State.
 Incidentally, the name of the lecture hall is, “Pete P Peters”.
 As I often tell students of ethnography, reality is usually far more interesting than fiction once you start actually noticing it.

+Elsewhere, we have observed that our world is utterly overshadowed by ignorance, yet few people notice this.
 Ethnographers and entrepreneurs share a reliance on inductive skills to accomplish their goals.
 Once this is understood, we can learn a great deal from each other.